 10 Natural Cough Remedies That Are Worth Trying

 Got a nagging cough?
-Before you reach for an over-the-counter cough suppressant, try one of these natural treatments for a home cure.
+Before you reach for a drugstore suppressant, try one of these home remedies for soothing cough symptoms.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.